Flemington, New South Wales: Ford factory site

 West of Flemington markets, separated from the rest of the suburb by the A3 arterial road and the railway, the Ford car factory was built in 1935 and closed in 1994.

 The residential area around the factory site were originally mostly built for Ford employees.
 The Ford factory site was part of the Borough of Rookwood, which became the Municipality of Lidcombe, which merged in turn into Auburn Council.
 In 1992, this area was transferred to Strathfield Council in exchange for an area to the north that was transferred to Auburn Council, in anticipation of the development of Sydney Olympic Park.
 A small, unpopulated strip of land in the northwest of the suburb immediately to the north of the Ford factory site, which lies between Parramatta Road and the M4 motorway, remained in Auburn Council and (after the abolition of Auburn Council) is now in Cumberland Council.
 Despite the change in the official name of the suburb to "Homebush West", this small unpopulated strip remains gazetted as an "urban place" under the name "Flemington".

 Transport

 Flemington is serviced by Flemington railway station, on the Leppington & Inner West Line and Liverpool & Inner West Line of the Sydney Trains network.
 The station is very popular for locals but suffered from backlash after a renovation removed the historical concourse and station buildings.

 Although Flemington station is a relatively small station, it is surrounded by a large concentration of railway infrastructure.
-To the west of the suburb is Olympic Park railway line.
+To the west of the suburb is the Olympic Park railway line.
 Flemington Maintenance Depot is adjacent to the west, named after Flemington but in the suburb of Lidcombe.
 Goods line of the Sydney Freight Network intersect near the maintenance depot.

 Flemington is bisected from north to south by the A3 road, a major arterial road.